custom-components/ble_monitor/docs/parse_data.md

 ### Introduction

 BLE monitor has a service to parse BLE advertisements.
 This service can e.g. be used with ESPHome [BLE Gateway](https://github.com/myhomeiot/esphome-components#ble-gateway).
+ESPHome [BLE Gateway](https://github.com/myhomeiot/esphome-components#ble-gateway) will forward BLE advertisements that are received on the ESP device to your Home Assistant device with BLE monitor via WiFi.
+Please note that this is **not** the same as the recently introduced ESPHome Bluetooth Proxy.
+Although ESPHome Bluetooth Proxy works in a similar way as ESPHome BLE Gateway, the first is meant to be used in combination with the Home Assistant Bluetooth integration and the brand specific official BLE integrations.

-You can also use this service to debug for you own home-brew sensor, as long as you make sure you follow the format of one of the existing sensors or better, our own BTHome format.
+You can also use this service to debug for you own home-brew sensor, as long as you make sure you follow the format of one of the existing sensors.
+An open format that is free to use and that supports many sensor types is [BTHome](https://bthome.io).

-In this example you can see the BLE data packet from device with MAC address `A4:C1:38:B4:94:4C`, in the packet it's in reverse order `4C94B438C1A4`.
+In this example you can see the BLE data packet from device with MAC address `A4:C1:38:B4:94:4C`, in the packet it's in reversed order `4C94B438C1A4`.
 The BLE packet should be in HCI format, with packet type HCI Event (0x04).
-The gateway id is optional and can e.g. be used to identify which ESPHome device did receive the message, which can be usefull for room localization.
+The gateway id is optional and can e.g. be used to identify which ESPHome device did receive the message, which can be useful for room localization.

 ![parse_data_service]({{site.baseurl}}/assets/images/parse_data_service_screen.png)